 This Electronic Funds Transfer Agreement (the "Agreement") sets forth your rights and responsibilities with regard to your use of electronic banking transactions, such as preauthorized credits or payments, telephone transfers, and online banking.
 Indicated below are the types of electronic funds transfers ("EFTs") we are capable of handling, some of which may not apply to your account.
 Please read this Agreement carefully because it tells you your rights and obligations for the transactions listed.
-Our online banking and bill payment services are also governed by our Ivy Bank Online Banking Agreement.
+Our online banking services are also governed by our Ivy Bank Online Banking Agreement.
 You should keep this Agreement for future reference.

 A. Preauthorized credits: You may make arrangements with third parties for certain direct deposits to be made to your savings account(s).

 B. Preauthorized payments: You may make arrangements with third parties to pay certain recurring bills from your statement savings account(s).